 The school uses an online reporting system - Go 4 Schools.
 While progress reports are formally published (online) 3 times a year, attendance, progress and achievement information is available on a live basis.
-For details about how to access Go 4 Schools, please see our website www.furzeplatt.com and look under New Parents / Reporting to Parents.
+For details about how to access Go 4 Schools, please see our website www.furzeplatt.com and look under Parents / Reports.